 Medicare Before 65

-If you or anyone else covered by your retiree health and prescription insurance becomes eligible for Medicare before age 65, that person must enroll in both Part A (hospital) and Part B (medical).
+If you or anyone else covered by your retiree health and prescription drug plans becomes eligible for Medicare before age 65, that person must enroll in both Part A (hospital) and Part B (medical).
 If you, your spouse, or your dependents don't enroll in Medicare parts A and B when first eligible, the insurance for that person will be canceled and there is a six-month wait to reenroll.

 Tell ORS your Medicare number and effective dates for parts A and B